 - 5.13 The new village hall opened in 1993 on the site of the old hall.
-It offers a large hall on the ground floor with a wooden dance floor and doors opening on to a terrace overlooking Harper's Brook and the Meadow.
-There is a modern, well-equipped catering kitchen and annex, a disabled toilet as well as the main toilets.
-Upstairs are two meeting rooms, one smaller and furnished with a large table and chairs; the other larger room seats about 40 people comfortably. - 5.14 The hall is well-used by local groups offering such activities as: dancing, Pilates, yoga, short mat bowls, curling, film nights, lectures, plays, concerts and other entertainments.
-It can accommodate about 150 people comfortably.
-The kitchen has recently been refurbished to catering standards which has resulted in an increase in the number of bookings for private parties and weddings.
+It offers a large hall on the ground floor with a wooden one smaller and furnished with a large table and chairs; the other larger room seats about 40 people comfortably. - 5.14 The hall is well-used by local groups offering such activities as: dancing, Pilates, yoga, short mat bowls, curling, film nights, lectures, plays, concerts and other entertainments.
+It can accommodate about 150 people comfortably. bookings for private parties and weddings.